 Mary Challis - Her family.
 Life and Legacy, published in 2025 to commemorate the centenary of her birth, explores her family background in Sawston, going on to outline her life and interests.
 It pays tribute to the Trustees and many Volunteers who have transformed the House and Garden, since her bequest in 2006.
 It also depicts the state of the House and Garden then and now.

 Trees are of fundamental importance for the environment, nature and humankind.
-Their manifold functions and uses are presented through detailed descriptions of ten key tree species present in the Challis Garden, with emphasis on growth, habitats and products.Suitable for adults and children alike, the exhibition is open on Tuesdays, Thursdays and Saturdays from 10 am to 12 noon over the summer months.
+Their manifold functions and uses are presented through detailed descriptions of ten key tree species present in the Challis Garden, with emphasis on growth, habitats and products.Suitable for adults and children alike, the exhibition is open on Tuesdays and Saturdays from 10 am to 12 noon over the summer months.